 Memorandum of Association (MOA)

-It is a legal document which represent the relation between shareholder and a company, it includes rules and objectives of company and show written agreement of a company.
+It is a legal document that represents the relationship between a shareholder and a company, it includes the rules and objectives of the company and shows the written agreement of a company.

 - It shows the agreement between the company and shareholders.

-- Shareholders are required to sign to become the member of the company.
+- Shareholders are required to sign to become members of the company.

 - Once the memorandum is created or submitted it can not be changed.